What is the Commercial Rent (Coronavirus) Bill?

-Alternatively, you may be a Landlord with commercial tenants you both want to reach an agreement to enable you both parties to move forward with certainty.
+Alternatively, you may be a Landlord with a commercial tenant and you both want to reach an agreement to enable you both parties to move forward with certainty.

-If you’re looking to secure an agreement with your tenants – we can help.
+If you’re looking to secure an agreement about unpaid rent with your commercial tenant – we can help.
 Just give us a call.

 Good question – but it’s still unclear.
 It appears that the Government is now preparing a register of arbitrators, and those arbitrators are expected to include surveyors and accountants.